-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the ZS100 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The ZS100 was replaced by the Panasonic ZS200, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic ZS100 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Ready to shoot: Has a lens built-in, whereas the A7R III requires a separate lens.

 - More compact: Is smaller (111x65mm vs 127x96mm) and thus needs less room in the bag.